TonyStark106/SwiftFlatBuffers/README.md

 ## Introduction
 FlatBuffers is an efficient cross platform serialization library for games and other memory constrained apps.
 It allows you to directly access serialized data without unpacking/parsing it first, while still having great forwards/backwards compatibility.

-SwiftFlatBuffers is a Swift library for FlatBuffers which support most FlatBuffers feature with firendly interface.
+SwiftFlatBuffers is a Swift library for FlatBuffers which support most FlatBuffers feature with firendly interface. `1.1.0` version starts to be compatible with Linux, Carthage and Swift Package Manager.

 ## Usage
 ### Generate Source code

 #### Build flatc

 Open `SwiftFlatBuffers.xcworkspace` and set the active schema to `flatc` then run.
 Find binary file `flatc` in the folder which was named `flatc`.

 #### Write a schema